eed3si9n/eed3si9n.com/content/posts/cached-compilation-for-sbt.md

 - liberation from a machine
 - liberation from time

-Both Scala compiler and Java compiler is able handle an abtraction notion of virtual file.
-Rather than manipulating the state of Zinc, I think it's better if we can do away with the idea of using working-directory specific absolute paths during compilation.
-For large-scale build tools, this facility can be used for example to keep all sources in-memory.
+Both Scala compiler and Java compiler are able handle an abtract notion of virtual file.
+Rather than manipulating the state of Zinc, I thought it would be better if we could do away with the idea of using working-directory specific absolute paths during compilation.
+For large-scale build tools, this facility might be used for example to keep all sources in-memory.
 Furthermore, keeping a bunch of `java.io.File` with full absolute paths could add up.

 Internally all relevant file paths such as sources, libraries, and output `*.class` files are converted to a `VirtualFileRef`.
 The default implementation will convert `/Users/xxx/work/quicktest/cats-0/kernel/src/main/scala/cats/kernel/Band.scala` to `${BASE}/kernel/src/main/scala/cats/kernel/Band.scala`.
 (It's currently `${0}`, but we'll likely change it to `${BASE}`.)